-- The cost of membership is defined only as the cost of serving breakfast as the monthly meeting host, which rotates among the members sequentially by alphabet and the administrative cost incurred during the year in which the member government serves as Chair of the Partnership.
+- The cost of membership is defined only as the cost of serving breakfast as the monthly meeting host, which rotates among the members and the administrative cost incurred during the year in which the member government serves as Chair of the Partnership.

 - Many of the activities of the Partnership of Douglas County Governments revolve around municipal functions and coordination.
 Should any population served by a metropolitan district establish a city or town serving the same population, membership in the Partnership shall move from the metro district to the new municipality as soon as the new municipality is able and willing to join.

 - Further clarification if needed regarding membership can be found in the Resolution Establishing the Partnership of Douglas County Governments and updated August 8, 2006.
 No further criteria are necessary to determine the membership into the organization.